msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

  I decided in this digital age the best way to learn a language was with Apps, so I downloaded them all, Duolingo, Lingodeer, Memorize, Anki, some japanese dictionaries, and I started learning how to read.
 I also had a friend who was able to *seemingly* have decent conversation with locals from only using Pimsleur for a few months before coming to Japan.

 So I started only maybe spending about ~30 mins a day studying but that quickly escalated to several hours a day.
 I was learning Hiragana, Katakana, then quickly moved to the Kanji.
-I became obsessed pretty quickly, but unfortunately I heard
+I became obsessed pretty quickly, but unfortunately I hurt my shoulder on a failed backflip attempt (who knew that ) and it sort of forced me into a retirement from teaching snowboarding, which was great because now I could find a job where I study japanese and japanese culture full time!

 ## Stage 2 - Genki and Anki, to infinity and beyond~